Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 Not necessarily!

-Many Mothers end up with a distended abdomen – but don’t have any ab separation.
+Many Mothers end up with a distended abdomen – but don’t have any abdominal separation.
 Resuming the “wrong” exercises and neglecting daily posture often lead to a protruding belly, commonly called “mummy tummy”.

 There’s a knowledge gap and lack of understanding in the fitness world, putting new Moms at risks of unknowingly harming themselves.
 Some women will do insane amounts of crunches to regain strengthen and flatten their stomach.
 Sadly crunches can’t fix the underlying issue.